gojoylab/support/README.md

-# GoJoy XR, An extended reality you can immersive joy
+# Gojoy XR, An extended reality you can immersive joy

 Gojoy XR support platform mainly provides leading VR/AR technology integration and support services for ToB/ToC developers worldwide, where you can get the most cutting-edge technology, customized solution.
 We aim to make high quality consumer extended reality products with excellent experience for everyone.
 Our team is born from consumer electronic TOP100 company, having lots of experience to bring new technology to consumer market.